Foes push back against medical marijuana bill in Kentucky

 Those arguments are an effort to keep Kentucky among the minority of states that have not legalized medical cannabis, a leading supporter of the bill said.

-“The research has been done, and Kentucky is 24 years behind on cannabis legislation,” Jaime Montalvo, executive director of Kentuckians for Medicinal Marijuana, said in an interview.
+“The research has been done, and Kentucky is 24 years behind on cannabis legislation,” said Jaime Montalvo, executive director of Kentuckians for Medicinal Marijuana, speaking in an interview.

 Medical marijuana is already legal in 33 states.
 Kentucky’s legislation would be the most restrictive medical marijuana law in the country, its supporters have said.